-Use The Buggy Whip Against The Slice
+Tennis Forehand Tip: Use The Buggy Whip Forehand Finish Against The Slice

-You can use it when returning serve (like Serena Williams and Pete Sampras), when you are forced to hit the ball on the run (Sampras, Federer, Djokovic), and when you want to create more spin and angle on a crosscourt ball (Nadal).
+You can use it when returning serve (like Serena Williams and Pete Sampras), when you are forced to hit the ball on the run (as Pete Sampras, Roger Federer, Novak Djokovic), when you want to create more spin and angle on a crosscourt ball (like Rafael Nadal).

 One time where you can use the buggy whip finish is against balls that come at you with slice.

-Imagine your opponent slicing the ball to you forehand The balls skids through the court and you either feel rushed or late and don’t get a clean hit on the ball.
+Imagine your opponent slicing the ball to you forehand, the ball skids through the court and you either feel rushed or late and don’t get a clean hit on the ball.

-You may mishit the ball a little or chunk the ball into the net.
+You may even miss-hit the ball a little or chunk the ball into the net.
 You lose confidence in your forehand and wonder why you keep missing this “easy” shot.

-Use The “Hook” Finish
+How To Use The “Hook” Finish On Your Forehand

-But if you use the buggy whip “hook” finish to get outside the ball and handle the low skidding slice, you will feel a new found control that will make hitting this shot so much fun.
+But if you use the buggy whip “hook” finish to get outside the ball and handle the low skidding slice, you will feel a newfound control that will make hitting this shot so much fun.

 Instead of struggling to get the low slicing ball to rise over the net and to create enough spin to drop into play, you can simply finish higher using the buggy whip finish.

 Using this buggy whip forehand tip will allow you to naturally create more topspin.